info@fast4trans.com

 Machine translation

-• The text that is translated by this machine is first organized and filtered using a series of steps.
+• The Arabic text that is translated by this machine is first organized and filtered using a series of steps.

-• It is important to note that after receiving the translation, the results may not be precise and often need to be corrected because we occasionally find problems.
+• It is important to note that after receiving the Arabic translation, the results may not be precise and often need to be corrected because we occasionally find problems.

 What is the difference between machine translation and human translation?